jaecheol-park/jaecheol-park.github.io/_pages/presentations.md

 {% include base_path %}

-\* denotes the presentation by a co-author.
+\* denotes a presentation by a co-author.

 1.	**J. Park**, M. Lee, and G. M. Lee.
 “Mobile Resilience: The Effect of Mobile Device Management on Firm Performance during the COVID-19 Pandemic”